jbaldwin/libcoro/.githooks/readme-template.md

 #### Tests
 The tests will automatically be run by github actions on creating a pull request.
 They can also be ran locally:

-    # Invoke via cmake:
+    # Invoke via cmake with all output from the tests displayed to console:
     ctest -VV

-    # Or invoke directly, can pass the name of tests to execute, the framework used is catch2
+    # Or invoke directly, can pass the name of tests to execute, the framework used is catch2.
-    # catch2 supports '*' wildcards to run multiple tests or comma delimited ',' test names.
-    # The below will run all tests with "tcp_server" prefix in their test name.
+    # Tests are tagged with their group, below is howt o run all of the coro::net::tcp_server tests:
-    ./Debug/test/libcoro_test "tcp_server*"
+    ./Debug/test/libcoro_test "[tcp_server]"

 ### Support